amphora-atlas/web-app-recruiting/README.md

 - Our entry point for javascript is `src/index.tsx`, which imports and renders the app
 - Static CSS sits in a top-level folder.
 - Component css lives with the component and is imported in the component file.
+We write a combination of BEM and atomic css, depending on what the situation calls for.
+For this challenge, use what you know best!
 - Preact JS Components
   - Components: first-class component library that handles base-level functionality
     - css near js: import a css file with the same name as your component’s tsx file for locally scoped css.